michkaroma/pomodoro/README.md

 ## Features

-- **Full Pomodoro cycle** — automatically chains work sessions and breaks: `Pomodoro → short break → Pomodoro → short break → long break`, then repeats.
+- **Full Pomodoro cycle** — automatically chains work sessions and breaks: `Pomodoro → short break → Pomodoro → long break`, then repeats.
 - **Adjustable durations** — set the length of each phase (Pomodoro / short break / long break) directly on the device with the rotary encoder.
-- **Large countdown display** — minutes and seconds shown across the 32×8 LED matrix with a blinking colon, using hand-drawn 8×8 digit bitmaps.
+- **Large countdown display** — minutes and seconds shown across the 32×8 LED matrix using hand-drawn 8×8 digit bitmaps.
 - **OLED menu** — navigate options, start/stop the timer, and read the current phase on the 128×64 screen.
-- **Adjustable brightness** — 16 intensity levels for the LED matrix.
+- **Adjustable brightness** — cycle through 4 brightness levels for the LED matrix.
 - **Buzzer alert** — audio signal at the end of each phase.
 - **Reset** — return to the start of a fresh Pomodoro cycle at any time.
 - **Custom 3D-printed enclosure** — turns the breadboard prototype into a finished desk device.